-As of December 31, 2023 and 2022, the Advisor had advanced an insignificant amount and approximately \$0.1 million, respectively, of expenses on the Company's behalf for general corporate expenses provided by unaffiliated third parties.
-Such amounts (incurred prior to 2019) are being reimbursed to the Advisor ratably over a 60 month period, which commenced in January 2020.
+As of December 31, 2023, the Advisor had advanced an insignificant amount of expenses on the Company's behalf for general corporate expenses provided by unaffiliated third parties.
+Such amounts (incurred prior to 2019) were being reimbursed to the Advisor ratably over a 60 month period, which commenced in January 2020 and were fully reimbursed as of December 31, 2024.

-As of December 31, 2023, 2022 and 2021, the Advisor had incurred approximately \$14.5 million, \$15.8 million and \$6.7 million, respectively, of expenses on the Company's behalf for general corporate expenses.
+As of December 31, 2024, 2023 and 2022, the Advisor had incurred approximately \$12.9 million, \$14.5 million and \$15.8 million, respectively, of expenses on the Company's behalf for general corporate expenses.
 Such amounts are being reimbursed to the Advisor one month in arrears.